How can I determine my eligibility for Italian citizenship by descent (Jure sanguinis)?

 3. Go through the Italian courts: Your physical presence isn’t mandatory, but you’ll need an Italian lawyer and all the relevant documents.
 This process can take up to two years after filing in Italy, depending on your individual circumstances.

-Regardless of how you qualify for Italian citizenship (pre or post March 2025), NOW is the time to take action and begin the citizenship application process.
+Regardless of how you qualify for Italian citizenship (pre or post March 2025), NOW is the time to understand your specific situation and to take action and begin the citizenship application process.
 Compiling all the pertinent documents, certifications, and the translations will take time.

 At IHC, we are here and ready to assist you in any way necessary.
 We offer free consultations so you can understand how your specific case should be handled.

-If you qualify for Italian citizenship by descent and apply for citizenship in Italy, the processing time will be significantly shorter compared to applying from your home country.
+If you are eligible for Italian citizenship by descent and apply for citizenship in Italy, the processing time will be substantially reduced compared to applying from your home country.
+IHC can provide guidance for either path to Italian citizenship.

 Please contact IHC for a FREE consultation or if you have any questions regarding your personal Italian heritage citizenship circumstances.